remykarem/remykarem.github.io/books/src/db-book/src/storage/page.md

 # Page

-A *page* is a fixed-size block of data consisting of records.
+A *page* or a *block is a fixed-size block of data consisting of records.
 It is typically 4096 bytes.

+A page is the unit of (i) storage allocation and (ii) data transfer.

 There are different page formats:
 * **Slotted Page** (most common)